clojurebridge-minneapolis/surviving-clojure/leiningen.md

 ;; The namespace for this file.
 You'll notice this is the same namespace ;; specified in our project.clj.
 (ns your-app-name.core
+  ;; This indicates that we should generate a .class file for this namespace ;; when it is compiled.
   (:gen-class))

 ;; The main function, this is what will be executed when we run the project.